statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     token: Address;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "ApproveBudgetAndFundRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type ApproveBudgetAndFundRequest = JsonRpcRequest<'ApproveBudgetAndFund', ApproveBudgetAndFundParams>;

+// Warning: (ae-incompatible-release-tags) The symbol "ApproveBudgetAndFundResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type ApproveBudgetAndFundResponse = JsonRpcResponse<DomainBudget>;

+// Warning: (ae-incompatible-release-tags) The symbol "BudgetUpdatedNotification" is marked as @public, but its signature references "JsonRpcNotification" which is marked as @beta
+//
 // @public (undocumented)
 export type BudgetUpdatedNotification = JsonRpcNotification<'BudgetUpdated', DomainBudget>;